lganel/SVScore/README.md

 |INS|X|X||X|X|
 |CNV|X|X|X|||
 |MEI|X|X||||
-Note: to function correctly, SVScore requires that POS=END and CIPOS=CIEND for INS variants
+To function correctly, SVScore requires that POS=END and CIPOS=CIEND for INS variants LTRUNC and RTRUNC scores are only calculated when a breakend overlaps an exon or a breakend overlaps an intron which is not also touched by the opposite breakend.

 ## Operations
 -o specifies the operation(s) used to calculate SVScores.
-These operations are applied to each interval of the SV (see above).
+These operations are applied to each interval of the SV (see [Supported SV types and intervals](#supported-sv-types-and-intervals)).
 This option takes an arbitrary-length, case insensitive, comma-separated list of operations from the following list:
 * sum - reports the sum of each interval
 * max - reports the maximum of each interval
 * mean - reports the arithmetic mean of each interval